-How to create a chic French twist
+How to create an undone French twist

 Gather your hair.

-Gently gather your hair as if you were about to create a loose ponytail, keeping the top bouffant.
 Try to be light with your touch (you don’t want to undo all your hard work by flattening your teased hair!).

 Start to pin.

-Begin to pin your hair, placing two crossed bobby pins on the left side and the top.
 Remember to criss-cross the pins, this will help them remain invisible and create your twist in the next step.

 Twist and roll.

-Now, for the ‘pièce de résistance’, it’s time to create your French twist!
 Carefully roll the end of your hair into itself – remember to roll it towards the side that you previously pinned.
 Secure your twist using more bobby pins, and you’re done!

-Editor’s tip: want a more relaxed French twist?
-Try to leave some tendrils out at the front or think about adding a hair accessory.
 Using a simple headband can help you achieve a Brigitte Bardot-inspired aesthetic.